bberak/react-native-game-engine/README.md

 ### Do you know of any apps that currently utilize this library?

 > Not to my knowledge.
-The RNGE Handbook app is currently in development.
+The [React Native Game Engine Handbook]("https://github.com/bberak/react-native-game-engine-handbook") is a complimentary app that showcases some examples and ideas.
 If you're aware of any others or wouldn't mind a shameless plug here - please reach out.

 ### How do I manage physics?